DevloperAmanSingh/mc-plugin-hub/README.md

 Ensure fair play and protect your server from cheaters with these robust anti-cheat plugins.

-- **[NoCheatPlus](https://www.spigotmc.org/resources/nocheatplus.26/)**: Detects and prevents common cheats and hacks.
-- **[AAC (Advanced Anti Cheat)](https://www.spigotmc.org/resources/aac-advanced-anti-cheat-hack-kill-aura-blocker.6442/)**: Comprehensive anti-cheat solution with customizable checks.
-- **[AntiAura](https://www.spigotmc.org/resources/antiaura-advanced-anti-cheat-anti-hack-1-7-10-1-16-5.1368/)**: Detects a wide range of hacks and cheats.
+- **[Vulcan](https://www.spigotmc.org/resources/vulcan-anti-cheat-advanced-cheat-detection-1-7-1-20-6.83626/)**: Advanced anti-cheat plugin that detects and prevents a wide variety of hacks and cheats.
+Vulcan is optimized for Java players and offers comprehensive cheat detection capabilities to maintain fair gameplay on your server.

 ## 🎁 Server Crates

 Add exciting crate systems to reward your players with these plugins.

-- **[CratesReloaded](https://www.spigotmc.org/resources/cratesreloaded.17599/)**: Fully customizable crate plugin with animations and effects.
+- **[CratesReloaded](https://www.spigotmc.org/resources/excellentcrates-%E2%AD%90-best-free-crates-plugin.48732/)**: Fully customizable crate plugin with animations, effects, and much more.Configure rewards and setttings via gui.
 - **[Crazy Crates](https://www.spigotmc.org/resources/crazy-crates.17599/)**: Offers a variety of crate types and reward configurations.
-- **[GoldenCrates](https://www.spigotmc.org/resources/goldencrates-advanced-custom-crates.48732/)**: Advanced crates with a user-friendly interface and rich features.

 ## 🏅 Server Minigames